nihal111/nihal111.github.io/_posts/2016-05-18-auto-deploy.markdown

 This would put the Sinatra process in background and keep it running even after you have logged out.

-I did not know about github webhooks earlier and this was an interesting find.
-The above was a quick setup for automation.
-If you know a way in which I could improve it, do let me know in the comments.
+I didn't know about GitHub webhooks before this, and it turned out to be a neat discovery.
+The above is a quick and dirty automation setup.
+If you know a way to improve it, let me know in the comments.

 Till next time!